hsaberedo/WebLogAnalysisWithScala/README.md

-2.
+**2. Configure Amazon Map Reduce (EMR) Cluster with the jar specifications**

+i.
+Start an EMR cluster and provide necessary details..

 ![image](https://user-images.githubusercontent.com/66680663/120260946-cae3bf80-c28e-11eb-94a8-fc6ae96a1d37.png)

+ii.
 On the Software Configuration section, use the default release (the last one)

 ![image](https://user-images.githubusercontent.com/66680663/120262371-84439480-c291-11eb-9679-0663056a93ab.png)

-7. On the Hardware configuration section, choose the instance type and the number of instances
+iii.
+On the Hardware configuration section, choose the instance type and the number of instances

 ![image](https://user-images.githubusercontent.com/66680663/120262042-0f705a80-c291-11eb-82cd-0c8fd0cd261a.png)

-8. On the Security and access section, use the Default values.
+iv.
+On the Security and access section, use the Default values.
 Also select desired EC2 KeyPair

 ![image](https://user-images.githubusercontent.com/66680663/120262222-4e9eab80-c291-11eb-80a1-53f8da85acc1.png)

-10. Click on Create cluster
+v.
+Click on Create cluster

-12. Click on the refresh icon to see the status passing from Starting to Running to Terminating — All steps completed
+vi.
+Click on the refresh icon to see the status passing from Starting to Running to Terminating — All steps completed

-13. Add the jar file to the cluster specifying "Application Location" uploaded unto the S3 bucket with argument -s s3://project5datas3b1/access.log.gz -r s3://project5datas3b1/WebLogAnalysisWithScala/src/res/reports
+vii.
+Add the jar file to the cluster specifying "Application Location" uploaded unto the S3 bucket with argument -s s3://project5datas3b1/access.log.gz -r s3://project5datas3b1/WebLogAnalysisWithScala/src/res/reports

 Application Location is:
 s3://project5datas3b1/WebLogAnalysisWithScala/SparkLogAnalysis-assembly-1.0.jar

-And with
-15.